Yesterday, we covered the first part of the Chapter 21 of the

 e) Oaths, vows, and solemn fastings.

-This principle is simple to state, but not simple to practice.
-Due to the sinfulness of the human heart we all too often think along the lines of the Israelites of old who said “We will walk according to our own plans, and we will every one obey the dictates of his evil heart.”
+the Israelites of old who said “We will walk according to our own plans, and we will every one obey the dictates of his evil heart.”
 (Jeremiah 18:12).

 View A we have already explained.

-Christ says in Matthew 15:9, “And in vain they worship Me, teaching as doctrines the commandments of men.
+Christ says in Matthew 15:9, “And in vain they worship Me, teaching as doctrines the commandments of men.”

 It is false worship because it has no sanction behind it other than the will of man.

-Paul writes in Colossians 2:23, “These things indeed have an appearance of wisdom in self-imposed religion, false humility, and neglect of the body, but are of no value against the indulgence of the flesh.
+Paul writes in Colossians 2:23, “These things indeed have an appearance of wisdom in self-imposed religion, false humility, and neglect of the body, but are of no value against the indulgence of the flesh.”

 EXAMPLES